-Bonaire is activity heavy.
-Shore diving, snorkeling, kite surfing, and off-road driving are common and can lead to injuries.
+Bonaire is activity-heavy.
+Shore diving, snorkeling, kite surfing, and adventure tours are common and can lead to injuries.

 Flight disruptions happen.
-Limited flight routes can make delays and cancellations costly without coverage.
+Limited routes can make delays and cancellations costly without coverage.

 Medical evacuation is expensive.
-A medical evacuation from Bonaire to Miami can cost roughly $15,000 to $50,000 without insurance.
+Evacuation from Bonaire to Miami or another hub can cost roughly $15,000 to $50,000 without insurance.

 Quick quote in under a minute.
-Coverage for medical, delays, and activities.
+Coverage for medical emergencies, delays, and activities.

 Bonaire is one of the Caribbean's most activity-intensive islands.
-The details of your policy matter more here than on a standard resort-only trip.
+Policy details matter more here than on a standard resort-only trip.

 Confirm recreational scuba is included, hyperbaric treatment is not excluded, and evacuation support is clearly covered.